-There are many different types of relationships, and if you’re currently in one that’s committed and monogamous, you may have many questions and be wondering how to proceed if your partner decides that they want to have an open relationship.
-With this in mind, if your partner is pushing for an open relationship, it’s up to you to decide if you’re comfortable with it or if you should close the door on your time with this person.
+There are many different types of relationships, and if you’re currently in one that’s committed and monogamous, you may have questions about how to proceed if your partner wants an open relationship.

 If nonmonogamy is a new concept to you, your head might be spinning.
 Spend some time reflecting on your romantic goals and what you want out of your relationship.
 Being honest with yourself and your partner could save you time and heartache in the future, or open the door to a new level of fulfillment.
+With this in mind, if your partner is pushing for an open relationship, it’s up to you to decide if you’re comfortable with it or if you should close the door on your time with this person.

 "Most often, one of the two is simply feeling confined," says Alman.
 "Sex within the couple is dull; one is not getting his or her needs met, not only for variety but perhaps for a certain predilection the partner won’t indulge."
-Once you fully understand why your partner is interested in having an open relationship in the first place, you can make a more informed decision regarding if or how to continue.
+Once you fully understand why your partner is interested in having an open relationship in the first place, you can make a more informed decision regarding if, or how, to continue.